-When your child plays sports, there’s always potential for injury.
-Keep children’s Tylenol or Motrin on hand to alleviate pain from bumps, bruises and strains.
-If you have a child over 12, arnica montana 30x is a homeopathic medicine that older children can safely use for bruising, swelling, and pain from injury.
+When your child plays sports, there’s always the potential for injury.
+Keep children’s Tylenol or Motrin on hand to alleviate pain from bumps, bruises, and strains.
+If you have a child over 12, arnica Montana 30x is a homeopathic medicine that older children can safely use for bruising, swelling, and pain from injury.

-Maybe your child suffers from pregame jitters.
-If that’s the case, some essential oils like lavender might help soothe his or her anxiety.
+Anyway, in the case that your child suffers from pregame jitters, some essential oils like lavender might help soothe his or her anxiety.
 Or, perhaps your little one has a sensitive stomach?
 Give them a little chamomile to help relieve stomach cramps.

 - First Aid Kit

 This one isn’t just for sports parents, although it is an especially good idea for them.
 Keep a first aid kit stocked and in your car at all times.
 You never know when you’ll need Neosporin, bandages, or gauze.
 Being a parent means being prepared – first aid kits are a must!